dojo/docs/dojo/data/ObjectStore.rst

 Introduction
 ============

-The ObjectStore is very simple to use, you simply provide a object store to the constructor (in the objectProvider property of the first argument) and you can use this data store with any Dojo Data compliant widget or other consumer.
+The ObjectStore is very simple to use, you simply provide a object store to the constructor (in the objectStore property of the first argument) and you can use this data store with any Dojo Data compliant widget or other consumer.

 ========
 Examples